-All of the bleomycin-treated mice had histopathologic findings consistent with substantial pulmonary fibrosis, including excessive deposition of collagen in the extracellular matrix as shown by picrosirius red staining (Fig. 3A), whereas the sham animals showed TABLE 1
+All of the bleomycin-treated mice had histopathological findings consistent with substantial pulmonary fibrosis, including excessive deposition of collagen in the extracellular matrix as shown by picrosirius red staining (Fig. 3A), while the sham animals showed no signs of pulmonary disease.
+These results demonstrated that the bleomycin model successfully induces pulmonary fibrosis in mice, accompanied by excessive deposition of collagen, including type I, in the extracellular matrix.